 Cut peaches into chunks and stir into the slightly thickened gelatin.
 (I actually buy the canned peach chunks, but if you can't find them, cutting sliced peaches works great.)
 Refrigerate until completely set.

-The flavor of this peach salad is so good!
-Serve with a dollop of whipped cream, if desired.
+The flavor of this peach salad is so unique and delicious!
+Serve with a dollop of whipped cream and watch how fast it goes away!

 Recipe Source: Recipe from a dear friend, Mary Lundwall